pauldaustin/gwa-ui/README.md

-# Kong API Gateway Administration
+# Kong Api Gateway Administration

-This project contains a web interface for managing the KONG API Gateway.
+This project contains a web interface for managing the KONG Api Gateway.